 Click Here to Download the Imminent Rescue Adult-At-Risk Identification Card Brochure

-The contact number to Special Victims Unit is (305) 603-6300.
+To reach the Special Victims Unit please call (305) 603-6300.

 To contact a supervisor in the Special Victims Unit, call the number listed above or email one of the below supervisors: